maldworth/gphoto2pp/EXAMPLES.md

 Example 2
 ---------
-There are a variety of gphoto2 structs (eg. Camera, CameraList, CameraFile, etc...), and so the RAII Classes I chose to append ''Wrapper'' to the end of the name.
-In this case, 'struct CameraList*' is contained inside our class 'CameraListWrapper', and it's created and cleaned up appropriately.
+There are a variety of gphoto2 structs (eg. Camera, CameraList, CameraFile, etc...), and so the RAII Classes I chose to append *Wrapper* to the end of the name.
+In this case, *struct CameraList* is contained inside our class *CameraListWrapper*, and it's created and cleaned up appropriately.

 This example scans all ports for recognized cameras and returns the list of cameras found.

 You may also note we have added the 'helper_' header again.
-When certain actions and methods are performed that don't don't directly map to a gphoto2 method or struct, I separate them into a 'helper_' header file.
+When certain actions and methods are performed that don't don't directly map to a gphoto2 method or struct, I separate them into a *helper_* header file.

 Lastly we have two parent type of exceptions that can be caught.
 * **gphoto2pp::exceptions::gphoto2_exception**
-  Every gphoto2 method call is wrapped in a 'checkResponse' method, which looks at the return value, and if it's less than 0, this means it is an error code, and so this will gather the error message and throw.
+  Every gphoto2 method call is wrapped in a *checkResponse* method, which looks at the return value, and if it's less than 0, this means it is an error code, and so this will gather the error message and throw.
 * **gphoto2pp::exceptions::GPhoto2ppExceptions**
   Everything else that might fail or cause unknown behavior that is not related to a gphoto2 call will inherit from this exception.